 This is the biggest potential loophole.
 Whether you set up the DNS servers on the home router or on the individual device, anyone with admin rights could just change the DNS servers on their own device back to use the original DNS servers.

 Fortunately it is easy to prevent this – at least on a Windows computer or laptop.
-Simply make the user account of the child a Standard (limited) user – create a new user account just for them if necessary and don’t let them know the password of the Admin account.
+Simply make the user account of the child a Standard (limited) user – if necessary create a new user account just for them and don’t let them know the password of the Admin account.

 Standard users are not able to change their own DNS settings without knowing the Admin password.
-An added advantage is that Standard users also can’t install new programs without knowing the Admin password – this is a good way to prevent kids installing software that might be able to work around the Family Shield service.
+An added advantage is that Standard users also can’t install new programs without knowing the Admin password – a good way to prevent kids installing software that might be able to work around the Family Shield service.

 2. They may use a proxy server

 Family Shield blocks most well known proxy servers but the list is vast and they change daily so a determined child will eventually be able to find one that is available.
-By using a proxy they can bypass the Family Shield DNS settings and content will not be blocked.
+By using a proxy server they can bypass the Family Shield DNS settings and age inappropriate content will not be blocked.